Chart Color Schemes

 Craigie - Beldon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Craigie-Beldon's population, according to AreaSearch's analysis, is approximately 11,592 as of November 2025.
-This figure represents an increase of 1,036 individuals since the 2021 Census, which recorded a population of 10,556.
-The growth is inferred from ABS's estimated resident population of 11,585 in June 2024 and an additional 65 validated new addresses post-Census date.
-This results in a population density ratio of 1,625 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Craigie-Beldon's growth rate of 9.8% since the 2021 census surpassed both the SA3 area (8.9%) and the national average, positioning it as a growth leader in its region.
-Natural growth contributed approximately 61.6% to overall population gains during recent periods.
+Craigie-Beldon's population, as per AreaSearch's analysis, was around 11,592 by November 2025.
+This figure reflects a growth of 1,036 people since the 2021 Census, which reported a population of 10,556.
+The increase is inferred from the estimated resident population of 11,585 in June 2024 and an additional 65 validated new addresses since the Census date.
+This results in a population density ratio of 1,625 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Craigie-Beldon's growth rate of 9.8% since the 2021 census exceeded the SA3 area's rate of 8.9%, as well as the national average, indicating it was a growth leader in the region.
+Natural growth contributed approximately 61.6% of overall population gains during recent periods.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, Craigie-Beldon is expected to grow by approximately 1,055 persons to reach a population of around 12,647 by 2041, with an overall increase of about 9.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, a population increase just below the median of national areas is expected.
+By 2041, Craigie-Beldon's population is projected to grow by 1,055 persons, reflecting an overall increase of 9.0% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population